sait-wbdv/fall-2023/src/lib/content/assessments/cpnt-262/assignment-3.md

 Working in teams of 3-4, create a multi page website in sveltekit that uses client and server routes as well a the skeletonUI component framework (and custom components when necessary).

 Your task is to build a website for something (it can be anything).
 The site should include 4 web pages of your choosing.
+However it must include

 <h2>Instructions</h2>